lammps/lammps/doc/src/bond_special.rst

 This style has strict requirements on the :doc:`special_bonds <special_bonds>` setting.
 1-2 interactions must have weights of zero.
-1-3 interactions must either have weights of zero or the *angle* setting must be turned on.
-1-4 interactions must have weights of zero or the *dihedral* setting must be turned on.
+1-3 interactions must either have weights of one or the *angle* setting must be turned on.
+1-4 interactions must have weights of one or the *dihedral* setting must be turned on.
 These requirements ensure that the new bonds created by this style do not create spurious 1-2, 1-3 or 1-4 interactions.